-If you are wondering what is in store when you close on a Broward County property, speak to an attorney with a wide range of experience in the field.
+If you are wondering what is in store when you close on a Florida property, speak to an attorney with a wide range of experience in the field.

-The Law Office of Tania Sayegh Bartolini, P.A. provides reliable counsel for residential and commercial property transactions and closings in Fort Lauderdale and Broward County, Florida.
+The Law Office of Tania Sayegh Bartolini, P.A. provides reliable counsel for residential and commercial property transactions and closings in Broward County and throughout Florida.
 To schedule a consultation, call 954-603-1865 or contact us online today.

 Florida law does not require all parties to sit around the table at the closing.
 So, if you cannot be present, there is an option for what is called a “mail away” closing.
-In this process, closing documents are exchanged via overnight delivery, email or fax.
+In this process, closing documents are exchanged via overnight delivery, email, fax, or mobile closer.
 Payments can be made by wire transfer or internet payment applications.
 There is nothing unusual about a mail away closing and it can go through smoothly as long as the parties execute the documents properly, which includes having the signing witnessed and notarized.
-We also offer mobile closers who can come to you, explain the documents in person and notarize them.
+We also offer mobile closer personnel who can come to you, explain the documents in person and notarize them.

 People outside the Sunshine State would probably be surprised to learn how often South Florida real estate is purchased for cash.
 One study revealed that property in the Fort Lauderdale-Pompano Beach-Deerfield Beach area sells for cash about 56 percent of the time.
 Cash simplifies a closing, since the deal does not depend on a mortgage being granted and there are no financing-related compliance procedures However, the lack of regulatory compliance means that in a cash sale, buyers must protect their own interests.
 Retaining an experienced attorney can provide that missing layer of security.